x0pherl/Filament-Bank/README.md

 ## Step One: Printing Guide

-The first step is to print the peices required for the buffer chambers.
+The first step is to print the pieces required for the buffer chambers.
 You can start from scratch with the .stl files, or printable files for building this out of PLA exist both in pre-arranged .3mf files for PrusaSlicer or gcode files for direct printing from a Prusa i3 MK3S printer.

 ### Buffering chambers